The Erawan Group is managed on the principle of good corporate governance

 Summary of Performance Evaluation:

-The Board's 2024 performance evaluation was rated "Good" with a score of 82%.
-The Board determined its structure and composition are appropriate, with sufficient independent directors to ensure balanced power.
-Directors understand their roles and responsibilities, making independent decisions without undue influence.
-All directors responsibly fulfill their duties, overseeing business management for the maximum benefit of shareholders.
-They maintain positive relationships with management, fostering open communication, and demonstrate a commitment to self-development and executive development, ensuring a comprehensive understanding of the business.
-The Board of Directors has incorporated the directors' recommendations to enhance the effectiveness of the Board, Management, and Company Secretary, thereby contributing to the Company's operational success.
+All Directors diligently fulfill their duties, overseeing business management to maximize shareholder value.
+They maintain constructive relationships with management, promote open communication, and demonstrate a commitment to continuous self-development and executive development, ensuring a comprehensive understanding of the business.
+The Board has considered and incorporated directors’ recommendations to enhance the effectiveness of the Board, Management, and Company Secretary, thereby contributing to the Company’s overall operational success.

-The Nominating and Corporate Governance Committee is responsible for reviewing the structure of the Board of Directors, identifying qualifications of each position, selecting and nominating qualified persons as a director in accordance with the Company’s Articles of Association Clause 19 “At each annual ordinary meeting of shareholders, not less than one-third (1/3) of the directors shall retire.
-If the number of directors is not a multiple of three, the number of directors shall be the closest to one-third (1/3).
-A director who vacates his office may be re-elected.
+The Committee considered and nominated qualified individuals for appointments as directors in accordance with Article 19 of the Company’s Articles of Association, at each Annual General Meeting of Shareholders, not less than one-third of the Directors shall retire.
+If the number of directors is not a multiple of three, the number of directors shall be closest to one-third.
+The directors retiring by rotation may be re-elected.

 Criteria for Consideration